jdesbonnet/RFM69_LPC812_firmware/readme.txt

 13 Feb 2015

 Release History:
+0.5.2,
+ * Fix bug where S lat and W longitude were not being reported as negative.
+ * RFM69 register write command can now take multiple value params.
+Each param written to successive register location.
+ This facilitates issuing remote commands to change parameters that span more than one byte (eg radio bps)

 0.5.1, 6 Mar 2015
  * Add 'E' commend to en/disable echo of NMEA from GPS UART port to main UART port.
  * Add GPS fix type and HDOP to 'g' message